CosmicPv/airreps/docs/version-info/airpods-pro-2.md

 **HR** - The HR earbuds has a yellowish, softer case that is less sweatproof than the TB model.
 The battery life of the HR model is 7 hours without ANC, and 5 hours with ANC turned on.
 Tuned to be bass heavy.
 HR also has the best transparency & ANC performance (average 34.2db, peak 39db), although it is similar to TB in most situations.

 **Huilian** - The Huilian earbuds is the middle of the pack case, firmer than HR but softer than TB and equiped with 1:1 hinge.
-However due to Huilian chipset, ANC is significantly worse than the other two model - 5.2TB & 5.2HR (average 30-32 DB, peak 38db).
+However due to Huilian chipset, ANC is worse than the other two model - 5.2TB & 5.2HR (average 30-32 DB, peak 38db).
 The battery life of the Huilian model is 6 hours without ANC, and 4.5 hours with ANC turned on.

 ## Version 5.3 vs Version 5.2: Is the Upgrade Justified?